A 2004 drama directed by Niels Mueller.

 - Misaimed Fandom: In-universe, Sam thinks for some bizarre reason that Leonard Bernstein will approve of his plan to assassinate Nixon.

 - Mistaken for Racist: Sam claims that the employee of Julius who spotted the tyre theft that he and Bonny were trying to commit only suspected foul play because Bonny is black, though Julius points out that even if the employee is racist, it doesn't change the fact that Sam and Bonny were trying to steal his tyres.
+Likewise, he tries to blame the bank's denying his loan on racism against Bonny, rather than considering that his business plan was one long train of Insane Troll Logic.

-- Never My Fault: Sam blames the bank for denying his loan on the grounds of Racism.
+- Never My Fault: Sam blames the bank for denying his loan on the grounds of racism.
 That may be true but it doesn't change just how unreliable and unstable Sam is and comes across.

 - Nice Guy: Sam was one before and the film shows an idealistic honest man trying to survive in a cynical world of opportunism and betrayal.